Twitter LinkedIn

 Updates from the Taskforce:

-Recent analysis conducted by the Taskforce and The Rivers Trust reveals that there are toxic chemical cocktails in rivers across England.
+Analysis conducted by the Taskforce and The Rivers Trust reveals that there are toxic chemical cocktails in rivers across England.
 The group is campaigning for stronger controls on harmful chemical cocktails, including a ban on the most hazardous chemicals that pollute rivers and other freshwater sites.
+In 2024, Link analysis revealed chemical pollution in the hair and blood of UK politicians and environmentalists